Musician (magazine)

 Musician was a monthly magazine that covered news and information about American popular music.
-Initially called Music America, it was founded in 1976 by Sam Holdsworth and Gordon Baird.
+First called Music America, it was founded in 1976 by Sam Holdsworth and Gordon Baird.
 The two friends borrowed $20,000 from relatives and started the publication in a barn in Colorado.

 Subtitled "The Art, Business and Technology of Making Music", it became known for its extended and thorough articles about the stars of rock music.
-Musician was not intended to be a fan magazine—the founders envisioned it as a publication about the musician's craft, and as a result, it earned it the respect of people in the music business.
+It was not intended as a fan magazine, but as a publication about the musician's craft, and as a result, it earned it the respect of people in the music business.
 As Holdsworth told an interviewer in 2003, the magazine "created a level of trust that made the musicians feel they were talking with peers".
-In that same article, he said that Musician was also known for unearthing details that the average magazine did not—such as why a musician chose a particular brand of instrument, or what was the inspiration for a certain song.
+In the same article, he said that Musician was also known for unearthing details that the average magazine did not—such as why a musician chose a particular brand of instrument, or what was the inspiration for a certain song.

 Musician never gained a wide following, although it had a devoted readership.
-The magazine was respected by critics for the quality of its writers; among the best-known writers for Musician were rock critic Lester Bangs and soon-to-be film director Cameron Crowe.
+It was respected by critics for the quality of its writers; among the best-known writers for Musician were rock critic Lester Bangs and soon-to-be film director Cameron Crowe.
 It was later renamed Musician, Player & Listener and was headquartered in Gloucester, Massachusetts.

-Due to the expense of running it, Holdsworth and Baird sold it in January 1981 to the company that owned Billboard magazine.
-Holdsworth and another company executive bought it back in 1985, and they ran it until selling it again in 1987.
+Holdsworth and Baird sold it in January 1981 to the company that owned Billboard magazine.
+Holdsworth and another company executive bought it back in 1985, and ran it until selling it again in 1987.
 The magazine folded in 1999.